The Sluts

-The Sluts is a 2004 novel by American author Dennis Cooper.
-It is about an online community discussing Brad, a gay male sex worker, and ascertaining his identity; eventually, the online community becomes obsessed with the "Brad saga" and stories of sexual and physical violence are reported, though they are eventually found to be a ruse.
+The Sluts is a 2004 epistolary novel by American author Dennis Cooper.
+The novel is composed of posts on internet forums, transcriptions of tape recordings, and private emails.
+The focus is on Brad, a gay male sex worker, and others' attempts to ascertain his identity.
+Throughout the novel, characters relate stories of sexual and physical violence they have perpetrated or wish to perpetrate against Brad, though the veracity of their claims and of Brad's identity are disputed.

 The novel won the Lambda Literary Award in 2005 and the Sade Prize in 2007.

 Background and publication

 Dennis Cooper is an American author whose work is largely centered on fantastical elements, sexual violence, and transgression.
-The violence endemic to his writing has had mixed reception; while literary critic Leora Lev praised it, writer and critic Michiko Kakutani found it problematic.
+The violence endemic to his writing has had mixed reception; while literary critic Leora Lev praised it.

 Written during the publication of the five novels in his George Miles cycle (including Frisk), The Sluts was published in 2004.